jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 Subscribes the client to a `groupName`, or channel.
 From now on, messages sent to that group by any other subscriber will be received by the client.
 Also the client can send messages to this group – see `SendToGroup()` method.
-After the server will successfully subscribe the client to the `groupName`, the client's `callback` will be called.
+After the server successfully subscribes the client to the `groupName`, the client's `callback` will be called.

 ```js
 jxcore.Subscribe("programmers", function(groupName) {